keenwarice/assistant/JOURNAL.md

 ![image of an expert coder's STT working](https://raw.githubusercontent.com/keenwarice/assistant/7fa26025a701c7c745ecd39e5ff69e68ebdc80c4/journal_attatchments/Screenshot%202025-06-23.png)<br/>
  <br/>

-# June 24th: WAKE WORD DETECTION
+# June 24th: WAKE WORD DETECTION & PROMPT PROCESSING
 **4:30-5:11 PM:**<br/>
 ITS NOT WORKINGGGGGGGGGGG<br/>
 so basically im trying to use vosk to listen constantly (don't worry I wont log it so you don't get spied on) and trying to get partial phrases to detect the wake word but idk whats happening<br/>